Overview

 Managing insufficient funds

-You can handle insufficient funds scenarios in two ways: through automatic rejection handling when transactions are attempted with insufficient balance, and through proactive balance checking before initiating transactions.
+You can manage insufficient funds scenarios in two ways: through automatic rejection handling when transactions are attempted with insufficient balance, and through proactive balance checking before initiating transactions.

 1. Automatic rejection